 Vienna’s giant Ferris wheel, constructed in 1897, is the oldest built Ferris wheel and was also the world’s tallest extant Ferris wheel from 1920 until 1985.
 It has become the most recognizable icon of Vienna through the years.
 It has been featured in many films, one would be, Before Sunrise where Ethan Hawke and Julie Delphy rode as Jesse and Celine.

 There’s a smaller Ferris wheel (Blumenrad) within the Prater grounds which goes a little bit faster than the giant one and has gondolas as cars.
-No matter which you choose to ride on, both will give a good glimpse of the beautiful Vienna landscape.
+No matter which you choose to ride on, both will give you a good glimpse of the beautiful Vienna landscape.

 Bumper cars with the Family